Skip to main content

 1.3.1 Players see their opening hand for mulligan.

-Once GOR is established, game restarts will only be allowed under limited conditions as listed in Section 7.4 of the High School Competition Rulebook.
+Once GOR is established, game restarts will only be allowed under limited conditions as listed in Section 7.4 Game Restart of the league’s Competition Rulebook.

 1.4 Stoppage of Play

 During any pause or stoppage, players may not leave the match area unless authorized by their coach.
-Coaches should communicate any disconnections or pauses inside PlayVS’s Match Lobby chat.
+Coaches should communicate any disconnections or pauses inside PlayVS’ Match Lobby chat.

 1.4.1 Directed Pause

-At any time and their sole discretion, League Officials may order the pause of a match.
-Teams may complete the current game and finalize the results before pausing if necessary.
+At any time, League Officials may order the pause of a match at the sole discretion of League Officials.
+Teams may complete the current game and finalize the results.

 1.4.2 Game Disconnection